"""Module for the Line class."""

 points_centered, centroid = points_spatial.mean_center(return_centroid=True)

-_, _, vh = np.linalg.svd(points_centered, **kwargs)
+_, S, Vh = np.linalg.svd(points_centered, **kwargs)

-direction = vh[0, :]
+direction = Vh[0, :]

-return cls(centroid, direction)
+line_best_fit = cls(centroid, direction)

-[docs] def plot_2d(self, ax_2d: Axes, t_1: float = 0, t_2: float = 1, **kwargs) -> None:
+[docs] def plot_2d(self, ax_2d, t_1: float = 0, t_2: float = 1, **kwargs) -> None:

 """